 Difficulty: Beginner | Time: 10-20 minutes | Best for: Gaining objectivity, reducing emotional overwhelm

-This journal technique involves translating first-person "I" statements into third-person "he" or "she" statements.
-This simple shift helps you insert emotional distance into a situation and view it from a broader, more objective perspective.
-The technique activates your compassionate, advisory voice—the same caring perspective you'd naturally offer a good friend facing similar challenges.
+This technique means translating first-person "I" statements into third-person "he" or "she" statements.
+This simple shift helps you insert emotional distance and view situations from a broader, more objective perspective.
+It activates your compassionate, advisory voice—the same caring perspective you'd naturally offer a good friend facing similar challenges.

-This approach is particularly powerful for breaking out of emotional loops and accessing your wisdom and problem-solving abilities.
+This approach is especially powerful for breaking out of emotional loops and accessing your wisdom and problem-solving abilities.

-Important Note: This technique works best for people who tend to get overwhelmed by emotions.
+Important Note: This works best if you tend to get overwhelmed by emotions.
 If you naturally distance yourself from feelings or struggle to connect with emotions, consider other techniques that help you get closer to your experience.

 Write about your situation naturally in first-person ("I feel...", "I think...", "I need...")